xipki/xipki/README.md

 ## Install DB Tool

 1. Unpack the binary `xipki-dbtool-<version>.zip`.
-2. If you use database other than MariaDB and MySQL, you need to get the JDBC driver and copy it to the directory `lib/jdbc`.
+2. If you use database other than PostgreSQL, MariaDB and MySQL, you need to get the JDBC driver and copy it to the directory `lib/jdbc`.

 ## Install CA Server